nickyiliwang0000/h/applied-javascript/class-based-programming.md

 }
 ```

-> Note that there are no commas in between methods within the constructor - if you try to add one, you will get a syntax error!
+> Note that there are no characters between methods within the class declaration.

 Think of classes like the blueprint or boilerplate for building out your various objects.
 In our example, the `Character` class is a blueprint for building players, enemies, basically anything in the game that has health, a location, can attack, walk, etc. You might have a `Vehicle` prototype if you wanted to build out garbage trucks and bicycles for our valiant raccoons to dodge.